adobe-platform/porter/docs/detailed_design/cfn-customization.md

 ### SSH

-This is probably the first customization every service operator needs, SSH access.
+This is probably the first customization you'll want as you begin to explore a porter deployment: SSH access.
 Porter adds all the resources _not_ already defined in order to create a working CloudFormation template which means the `AWS::AutoScaling::LaunchConfiguration` isn't overwritten, and security groups are added to the `SecurityGroups` property already defined.